7 Brand-Saving Tips: Social Media Do’s And Don'ts

 According to CareerBuilder, 70% of employers utilize social media to screen and get an idea of how a candidate carries themselves.
 Additionally, 54% of employers say that they have eliminated candidates due to their social media pages.

 The Dos — And Don'ts — Of Social Media

 When utilizing social media, there are some important dos and don'ts that you should pay close attention to.
 Try using these practices in your social media marketing and management plan to assist in ensuring that you efficiently and productively boost your online presence.

 1. Make Your Imagery Compelling

-Social media posts with images are up to ten times more likely to be viewed.
-Your brain can process images at incredible speeds, which makes images the perfect companion for your posts.
+One practical way to make your social media post stand out is to include compelling imagery that draws attention.
+Did you know that social media posts with images are up to ten times more likely to be viewed than those without?
+Your brain processes images at incredible speeds, making them the perfect addition to your post.

 2. Mix It Up Lengthwise

 As social media continues to evolve, businesses and individuals alike are met with the question of what the appropriate length of content is for each platform.
 With Facebook's variety of formats, Twitter's character limits, Instagram's visually-driven interface, and YouTube's video-focused approach, it can be difficult to determine the perfect length for each post.
 While all audiences are different, we've added a cheat sheet on the best practices for each social media platform:

 - Facebook - Aim for a post of around 40-80 characters

 - Twitter - Tweets shorter than 100 words get 17% higher engagement